How to Roast Root Vegetables: Potatoes, Carrots, and Yams

 Now, I probably shouldn’t have been surprised, because an awful lot of people of my generation grew up with 2 working parents and thus ate a lot of takeout and microwaved dinners along the way—and since parents didn't cook, kids never really learned a lot of basic cooking techniques.

 So with that in mind, I wanted to write out some basic instructions for roasting root vegetables.
-It’s such as easy technique to master, and the skills are transferable between just about any root vegetables.
-The actual work required to prepare roast vegetables in negligible, and best of all – roasted root vegetables taste incredible!
+It’s such an easy technique to master, and the skills are transferable between just about any root vegetables.
+The actual work required to prepare roast vegetables in negligible, and best of all: roasted root vegetables taste incredible!
 Everyone likes roasted carrots or rosemary sprinkled brown-crisped roasted potatoes, even vegetable haters love these sides!

 How to Roast Root Vegetables

 - Preheat your oven to 400 Fahrenheit

 - Grab about 1 lb of root vegetables (this will make a moderate side dish serving for 4 people).
 You can use any root vegetable, or a combination of root vegetables that you like.
 Some common selections include: